RackHD/docs/docs/devguide/contributing.rst

 **Travis CI**

+Travis CI runs the unit tests, and then does some potentially ancillary actions.
+The build specifics are detailed in the ``.travis.yml`` file within each repository.
-Travis CI integrates with unit test.
-The unit test scripts ``HWIMO-TEST`` have been created in each repository, so before creating a pull request, you can run unit test locally to find out basic errors beforehand.
+For finding out basic errors before creating a pull request, you can run unit test locally using scripts ``HWIMO-TEST`` within each repository.

 **Jenkins**

-Jenkins performs the re-unit-test and functional test then comments on the details of test case failure.
-Jenkins is also able to take command to deal with complex test scenarios.
-Commands can be written in pull request description or comments.
+Jenkins uses the Github Pull Request Builder plugin to monitoring all pull requests to perform quality gate tests prior to merge.
+The gates include running all the unit tests, running all dependent project unit tests with the code proposed from the pull request, running an integration "smoke test" to verify basic end to end functionality and commenting on the details of test case failure.
+Jenkins is also able to takes instructions from pull request comments to deal with complex test scenarios.
+Instructions can be written in pull request description or comments.

-The following table show all the Jenkins commands and usage:
+The following table show all the Jenkins Instructions and usage:

 .. list-table::
     :widths: 30 50 100